enso-org/enso/docs/infrastructure/benchmarks.md

 ## Standard library benchmarks

-Unlike the Engine micro benchmarks, these benchmarks are written entirelly in Enso and located in the `test/Benchmarks` Enso project.
+Unlike the Engine micro benchmarks, these benchmarks are written entirely in Enso and located in the `test/Benchmarks` Enso project.
 There are two ways to run these benchmarks: